 An Overview of SUM Function | Microsoft Excel

 The SUM function is one of the math and trigonometry functions in Microsoft Excel.
-It can be used as a standalone function as well as in collaboration with the other functions.
+It can be used as a standalone function as well as in collaboration with other functions.
 This article will give you an overview of the SUM function in Excel.

 The SUM function returns the summation of the given values inside the function.
 It accepts numbers, ranges, cell references, or a combination of any of the three.